Home

 — Thursday night, 7:00 – 8:30 p.m.

-This free speaker presentation will be offered in-person at the UNC-Asheville Reuter Center and virtually online.
+Because the UNC-Asheville campus is still closed to outside meetings due to Hurricane Helene, this free speaker presentation will only be offered virtually online.
 Registration is not required; use this Zoom link to watch the presentation remotely.

 Spectroscopy